“Sophisticated technology … dynamic performances.”

 Lighting Magazine, USA

 Laservision was engaged by the Hong Kong Tourism Commission to draw up a harbour lighting report for Hong Kong’s Victoria Harbour.

 As a result of the report, the Hong Kong Tourism Commission promptly decided to showcase some of the lighting techniques to be employed under Laservision’s plan during the two week Chinese New Year holiday.

-Over the past 13 years the Cultural Centre has repeatedly come under fire for its “windowless harbour-facing facade”.
+Over the past 13 years, the Cultural Centre has repeatedly come under fire for its “windowless harbour-facing facade”.
 The setting up of the show entailed procuring the largest crane Laservision could find in Hong Kong.
-The 160 tonne crane enabled the crew to position, and later dismantle, the equipment on and off the roof of the building towering 60 metres from the ground.
+The 160-tonne crane enabled the crew to position, and later dismantled, the equipment on and off the roof of the building towering 60 metres from the ground.